T7-Components/tabs/README.md

 /* create a "handler" if your appliction requires additional processing when tabs are selected */ const handleClick (e, index, label) = {
   <do something interesting>

+  /*
+    `e` is the event,
+    'index' is the index of the tab in the order declared, `label` is the text itself.
+  */
 }

 .